qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/README.md

 QGIS-Website
 ============

-To be able to run localisation targets you will need Sphinx 1.2b1 which comes with pip.
+To be able to run localisation targets you will need Sphinx 1.2b3 which comes with pip.
 Sphinx coming with most distro's is just 1.1.3.
-You will get an error with those.
+You will get an gettext error with those.

 Best to run the make file in a virtual env ( http://www.virtualenv.org/ ):